profun77/isbn13-barcode-indesign-script/README.md

 MIT License — free to use, modify, and distribute.

 🤝 Acknowledgements
-This script was initially drafted with the help of an AI assistant and refined manually through testing and adjustments.
+This script was initially drafted with the help of an AI assistant (Gemini) and refined manually through testing and adjustments.